Abhinav-26/Face-Recognition-System/README.md

 # Face-Recognization-System
 In this repository I build a basic Face Recognization System using OpenCV.
+I used LBPH Face recognizer for building this small project.